Stacked Triple Differences: Empirical Illustrations

 \subsubsection{Event-study estimates}

-Figures \ref{fig:vaccine_es_all} and \ref{fig:vaccine_es_vr} report event-study coefficients from three estimators applied to the mortality panel: the pooled OLS estimator in \eqref{eq:st_ols} (``OLS (pooled)''), the saturated OLS stacked estimator (``Sat.\ OLS (stacked)''), and the triple-differences estimator of \cite{ortiz-santanna_triple_2025} (``triplediff (Reg)'').

-In both samples, all three estimators display essentially flat pre-trends between $e = -5$ and $e = -2$, consistent with \citet{shastry_vaccine_2025}'s identifying assumption that coverage of Gavi-funded vaccines would have trended similarly to coverage of non-funded vaccines absent Gavi.
+Figures \ref{fig:vaccine_es_all} and \ref{fig:vaccine_es_vr} report event-study coefficients from three estimators (same as those considered earlier in the HW application) applied to the data.
+In both samples, all three estimators display essentially flat pre-trends, consistent with \citet{shastry_vaccine_2025}'s identifying assumption that coverage of Gavi-funded vaccines would have trended similarly to coverage of non-funded vaccines absent Gavi.
 Post-introduction, all three estimators show a downward trend in mortality rate.

 However, the three estimators disagree in magnitude.
 In the full sample (Figure \ref{fig:vaccine_es_all}), the pooled OLS post-treatment ATT is $-0.945$ deaths per 1,000 live births, the saturated stacked OLS estimator gives $-0.633$, and triplediff produces $-0.248$.
 All aggregated ATTs estimated are statistically significant.
 In the cleaner vital-registry subset (Figure \ref{fig:vaccine_es_vr}), the three estimates are to $-0.362$, $-0.248$, and $-0.257$ per 1,000 live births for the original specification, saturated stacked OLS estimator, and triplediff, respectively.
 The large gap between pooled OLS and the two stacked estimators in the full sample liekly reflects the forbidden-comparison problem in \eqref{eq:st_ols}: later-funded country-cause pairs are implicitly compared to already-funded ones whose mortality rates continue to decline in the post-treatment window, and the resulting negative weights inflate the pooled OLS point estimate.
 In the smaller vital-registry subset, where the treatment timing is more concentrated and the effective control pool is narrower, the three estimators roughly agree at approximately a quarter of a death per 1,000 live births.
 Figures \ref{fig:vaccine_decomp_all} and \ref{fig:vaccine_decomp_vr} decompose the saturated stacked OLS estimate into its underlying cause-by-cohort stacks.
+Applying the stacked DDD methodology to Gavi's vaccine rollout reinforces \citet{shastry_vaccine_2025}'s central conclusion that Gavi-funded vaccines meaningfully reduced child mortality.
+The stacked decomposition additionally shows transparently which country-vaccine-cohort stack drive the aggregate treatment effect estimate.